aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 In this task, you will test your Logic App by creating a new device to trigger an event notification email.

-1. On your Azure portal, navigate to your Iot Hub **iot-az220-training-<inject key="DeploymentID" enableCopy="false"/>** blade if it is not displaying.
+1. On your Azure portal, navigate to your IoT Hub **iot-az220-training-<inject key="DeploymentID" enableCopy="false"/>** blade if it is not displaying.

 1. On the left side navigation menu, under **Device Management**, click on **Devices(1)**.
 At the top of the IoT devices blade, click on **+ Add Device(2)**.

     ![](media/9lab23.png)

-      > **Note**: If you see error loading devices tab, refresh the azure portal page.
+      > **Note**: If you see an error loading the devices tab, refresh the Azure portal page.

 1. In the **Device ID** field, enter **sensor-th-0050 (1)**.
 Leave all other fields at the defaults, and then click **Save (2)**.